Kuala Lumpur: Languages and religions

 Statistics from the 2010 Census indicate that 87.4% of the Chinese population identify as Buddhists, with significant minorities of adherents identifying as Christians (7.9%), Chinese folk religions (2.7%) and Muslims (0.6%).
-The majority of the Indian population identifies as Hindus (81.1%), with significant minorities of identifying as Christians (7.8%), Muslims (4.9%) and Buddhists (2.1%).
-The non-Malay bumiputera community are predominantly Christians (44.9%), with significant minorities identifying as Muslims (31.2%) and Buddhists (13.5%).
+The majority of the Indian population identifies as Hindus (81.1%), with significant minorities identifying as Christians (7.8%), Muslims (4.9%) and Buddhists (2.1%).
+The non-Malay bumiputera community is predominantly Christians (44.9%), with significant minorities identifying as Muslims (31.2%) and Buddhists (13.5%).
 All bumiputera Malays are Muslim due to the criterion in the definition of a Malay in the Malaysian constitution that they should adhere to Islam.

 Bahasa Malaysia is the principal language in Kuala Lumpur.
 Majority of local Malays speak Selangor dialect (read as Johor-Riau dialect) but Malays from other parts of the state such as Kedah, Kelantan and Terengganu, as well as Sarawak and also Brunei Malay that was spoken by those from Sabah/Labuan, are significantly using their respective dialect varieties of Malay.

 Kuala Lumpur residents are generally literate in English, with a large proportion adopting it as their first language, especially among younger and certain adult generations.
 Malaysian English is widely used.
 It has a strong presence, especially in business, and is taught as a compulsory language in schools.

 In addition, the Cantonese dialect group forms the majority among the local Chinese population, Hokkien and Mandarin are prominent, as they are also widely spoken among the Chinese communities.
 Another major Chinese dialect spoken is Hakka.

 While Tamil is dominant among the local Indian population, other Indian languages spoken by minorities include Telugu, Malayalam, Punjabi, and Hindi.

 Besides Malay, there are a variety of languages spoken by people of Indonesian descent, such as Minangkabau and Javanese.

 There are also various foreign speakers of Arabic, Japanese, Korean, Thai, Spanish etc, as well as diverse indigenous languages of Semai, Iban, Kadazandusun, Bidayuh and other languages.